Michael Dummett

+He was married to the political activist Ann Dummett from 1951 until his death in 2011.

 Education and army service

 Born 27 June 1925 at his parents' house, 56, York Terrace, Marylebone, London, Dummett was the son of George Herbert Dummett (1880 – 12 November 1969), later of Shepherd's Cottage, Curridge, Berkshire, a silk merchant and rayon dealer, and Mabel Iris (1893–1980), daughter of the civil servant and conservationist Sir Sainthill Eardley-Wilmot (himself grandson of the politician Sir John Eardley-Wilmot, 1st Baronet).
-He studied at Sandroyd School in Wiltshire, at Winchester College as a scholar, and at Christ Church, Oxford, which awarded him a major scholarship in 1943.
+He studied at Sandroyd School in Surrey, at Winchester College as a scholar, and at Christ Church, Oxford, which awarded him a major scholarship in 1943.
 He was called up for military service that year and served until 1947, first as a private in the Royal Artillery, then in the Intelligence Corps in India and Malaya.
 In 1950 he graduated with a first in Politics, Philosophy and Economics from Oxford and was elected a Prize Fellow of All Souls College, Oxford.

 Academic career

-In 1979, Dummett became Wykeham Professor of Logic at Oxford, a post he held until retiring in 1992.
+Dummett was a research fellow at All Souls College, Oxford until 1979, and also Reader in Philosophy of Mathematics at Oxford University from 1962 to 1974.
+In 1979, he became Wykeham Professor of Logic at Oxford, a post he held until retiring in 1992.
 During his term as Wykeham Professor, he held a Fellowship at New College, Oxford.
 He has also held teaching posts at Birmingham University, UC Berkeley, Stanford University, Princeton University, and Harvard University.
 He won the Rolf Schock prize in 1995, and was knighted in 1999.
 He was the 2010 winner of the Lauener Prize for an Outstanding Œuvre in Analytical Philosophy.

 During his career at Oxford, Dummett supervised many philosophers who went on to distinguished careers, including Peter Carruthers, Adrian Moore, Ian Rumfitt, and Crispin Wright.